mflorida/react-coding-challenge/README.md

 ### Styling

-Styling was tweaked from the original mockup for the 'clear' buttons on each message card as well as the column headers.
+Styling was tweaked from the original mockup.
+The 'clear' buttons on each message card and column headers were modified for a cleaner appearance.
 Animations and transitions were added to help call out new messages as they appear in the lists, as well as offer feedback when clicking the clear/delete button.

 Styles are defined where it seems most appropriate.
-General styling for the entire UI is contained in the `global.css` file in the root of `src`.
-Component-specific styling is contained in a `css/scss` file in the component folder.
+Style rules for general UI elements and utility classes are contained in the `global.css` file in the root of `src`.
+Component-specific styling is contained in a `css/scss` file in each component's folder.
 For demonstration purposes in this project, a few different 'flavors' of CSS are imported to individual components:

  - Regular `*.css` files
  - SCSS `*.scss` files (`sass` library added for parsing)